hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_welcome.md

 I've already given you above a macro that I've tested to be working fine

 [6:26:04](#CepklcK-qZulmMjXZEKCtaL-_z2AMzELzMaakabRQtc) <lylgithub2021 (lylgithub2021)>:
 All right.
-Than you allÌ†æÌ¥ù
+Than you allü§ù

 [6:31:54](#pfH1jUPvGp2LUt2jyvr3hNNW6x_LeQsnkvEchy3AM7E) <lylgithub2021 (lylgithub2021)>:
 And another question.
 How to stringlize definition of a function?
 For  example, `f: function[x][x]`, `:f` will give its definition as `func [x][x]`.
 I'd like print or stringlize this definition.
 I tried `to-string/form/rejoin/print :f`.
 All these try just give `"?function?"`, not `"func [x][x]"` which I expect.
 What's wrong with my tries on it?